-The curriculum involves 500 hours Instructor to Michigan state requirements.
-The course educates prospective cosmetology/esthetics teachers to address the needs of students in the classroom and the clinic floor.
+The curriculum involves 600 hours which exceeds Michigan state requirements by 100 clock hours.
+The course educates prospective cosmetology teachers to address the needs of students in the classroom and the clinic floor.
 The prospective teachers learn to manage their thoughts with the system of forward-focused thinking by front-end coaching.
 By learning the methods of teaching cosmetology, the prospective teachers learn to engage students in the learning process and stimulate the discovery process with visuals, music, or learning activities.